perfectsense/gyro/docs/getting-started/destroying.rst

 Gyro confirms the deletion.
 Typing y will execute the delete request.
 All resource deletions work the same way in gyro: remove the resource section from the config file.

-In order to remove the entire virtual private cloud network instead of associated resources, remove the entire VPC config section from vpc.
+In order to remove the entire virtual private cloud network instead of associated resources, remove the entire VPC config section from vpc.gyro file.
 Gyro will start deleting the parent resource along with the associated resources.

 Example given below : remove this entire section from the vpc.gyro file :